amarshavir/content/posts/angels.md

 +++
 title =  "Will"
+image = '/Angels.jpg'
-tags = ["philosophy", "religion"] date = "2023-02-01"
+date = "2023-02-01"
+disableComments = true
 author = "Robel Schwarz"
+slug = 'lorem-ipsum'
+disqus_identifier = '1'
 +++

 ## Introduction

 For as long as I can remember, I have been fascinated with the divine and their counterparts, whether they be demons, djins, or any other spiritual manifestation of power.
 While admittedly, they are a figment of my obsession with power, angels also serve as a foundation for the universe in a cosmological sense to maintain _balance_.

 ## The Servants of Allah
 In Islam, angels are considered part of the unseen world and are believed to play a significant role in the daily life of a Muslim.